marcojakob/code.makery.ch/content/library/greenfoot-kara/chapter3/_index.en.md

 ![TASK 3.03](task03.png)

 A square area is surrounded by trees.
-Within the area is a checkerboard-like pattern of leafs to be laid by Kara.
+Within the area is a checkerboard-like pattern of leaves to be laid by Kara.
 Kara starts in the upper left corner with a view to the right.